gagle/raspberrypi-omxcam/README.md

 uint32_t              framerate                   30
 ```

-For example, if you want to take a gray-scale jpeg image with vga resolution (640x480), vertically mirrored and with a fixed shutter speed of 1/2 second:
+For example, if you want to take a grayscale jpeg image with vga resolution (640x480), vertically mirrored and with a fixed shutter speed of 1/2 second:

 ```c
 omxcam_still_settings_t settings;